 Once the image was captured by the sensor, it was then stored on a removable computer hard disk which was produced by a Colorado based company called PrairieTek.

 The hard drive was stored inside the NASA designed and manufactured Electronics Box Assembly.
-This box was the command center for the images.
+This box was the control system for the images.
 The unit enabled 4 different modes for managing the images:

-The images could be viewed and enhanced on board using a modified lap-top computer (an IBM ThinkPad) before being transmitted to the ground via the orbiter digital downlinks.
+The images could be viewed and enhanced on board using a modified GRID lap-top computer (aka PDU or Playback Downlink Unit) before being transmitted to the ground via the orbiter digital downlinks.
+This unit was referred to as 'Gridcase'

 Aside from the internal electronics changes and the replacement of the film plane with the Digital back, the F4 was very close to the commercial version, with a few other modifications.